pyRTX.core.utils_rt

 Parameters:

-mesh_obj (trimesh.Trimesh) – Input mesh object containing vertices and faces.
+mesh_obj (trimesh.Trimesh) – Input mesh object.

 Returns: